 Melba Joyce Boyd, distinguished professor in African American studies, Wayne State University, and author of Discarded Legacy: Politics and Poetics in the Life of Frances E. W. Harper, 1825–1911

-A retrospective survey of Bruce Harkness’s striking social documentary photography and an invaluable historical record that bears witness to irrevocably lost swaths of Detroit’s social and urban fabric.
+A retrospective survey of Bruce Harkness’s striking social documentary photographs and an invaluable historical record that bears witness to irrevocably lost swaths of Detroit’s social and urban fabric.

 In 1980, the cities of Detroit and Hamtramck, Michigan, exercised eminent domain to develop nearly five hundred acres of land for a new industrial park and General Motors assembly plant.
 But the land was not vacant.
 Some thirty-five hundred people lived there in Poletown—some of them for their entire lives.
 They attended neighborhood schools and churches, worked for and patronized small businesses, walked the sidewalks, drove the streets, and tended to lawns and gardens.
 Harkness began photographing the area in February 1981.
 He recorded street scenes, intersections, panoramic views, homes, businesses, churches, and people.
 Ten months, ninety visits, and six hundred photographs later, it all disappeared forever.

 The Poletown series established Harkness as a major Detroit documentarian.
 It came on the heels of late-1970s projects located in and around the city’s skid row: Cass Corridor.
 The images include gritty streetscapes, a portrait series depicting residents living in a crumbling apartment building, and the lively cultural milieu of a local gay and transgender bar.
 Most of this old portion of inner-city Detroit since has been supplanted by urban redevelopment and gentrification.